Nozzle-Software/nozzle-waspsrc/readme.md

   libx11-dev:i386 libxext-dev:i386
 ```

+** OR **

+if you are on arch linux, the dependency installation process is a little complex, so feel free to execute the `archintall.sh`.
+And, for you lazy people on ubuntu, just execute the `ubuntuinstall.sh`.
+YOUR WELCOME.

+*** More support of different operating systems will come soon! ***

 ## Install pak files
 install the pak0.pak file from Internet Archive ([here](https://archive.org/download/quake-shareware-pak/PAK0.PAK)), and put it in the `nozzle` folder. (the file had to be removed due to copyright 💾, and don't forget to rename the file name into lowercase!)